Edoardo Ceria: Club career

-Ceria is a youth exponent from Juventus.
-In September 2013, Atalanta acquired half of the registration rights of Ceria (for €0.80 million) and Prince-Désir Gouano (€0.45 million), as part of deal for Luca Barlocco for €1.25 million.
-However, Ceria and Gouano remained in Juventus and Waalwijk respectively in a temporary deal.
-In June 2014, the co-ownership of Barlocco, Ceria, Emmanuello and Cais were renewed.
+Ceria began his career as a Juventus youth player.
+In September 2013, Atalanta acquired half of his registration rights for €0.80 million and half of Prince-Désir Gouano's for €0.45 million as part of a €1.25 million deal for Luca Barlocco.
+The deal left Ceria and Gouano temporarily with Juventus and Waalwijk respectively.
+In June 2014, the co-ownership of Barlocco and Ceria was renewed, together with the co-ownership of Emmanuello and Cais.

-During the 2014–15 season, he played on loan with FC Den Bosch.
+During the 2014–15 season, Ceria played on loan with FC Den Bosch.
 He made his league debut at 10 August 2014 against Sparta Rotterdam.
 At 15 August 2014, he scored his first two goals for Den Bosch against VVV Venlo.

 On 24 June 2015, Atalanta acquired Boakye for €1.6 million, Emmanuello for €0.8 million (swap with Cais also for €0.8 million) and Ceria for €0.5 million (part of Barlocco deal for €0.95 million).